sheetalvarsani/random-colour-app/README.md

-# Random Color Generator
+# Random Colour Generator

 ## Overview

-The Random Color Generator is a web application that allows users to generate random colors and see a complementary color palette.
-Users can click a button to generate a new random color, which is then displayed along with a palette of related colors.
-Each color swatch in the palette shows its hex code when hovered over.
+The Random Colour Generator is a web application that allows users to generate random colours and see a complementary colour palette.
+Users can click a button to generate a new random colour, which is then displayed along with a palette of related colours.
+Each colour swatch in the palette shows its hex code when hovered over.

 <br>

 ## Features

-- **Random Color Generation**: Click the "Pick a Color" button to generate a random RGB color.
+- **Random Colour Generation**: Click the "Pick a Colour" button to generate a random RGB colour.
-- **Color Palette**: Displays a palette of complementary, analogous, and triadic colors based on the generated random color.
+- **Colour Palette**: Displays a palette of complementary, analogous, and triadic colours based on the generated random colour.

 <br>